 Our Services are Free!

-The 2019 package price (subject to change) for fishermen for a 6 night/5 day (Sun.-Sat.) package is $4,150 per person and a 7 night/6 day (Sat.-Sat.) package is $4,575 per person.
+The 7 night/6 day (Sat.-Sat.) package cost is $4,995 per person.
 The El Saltamontes season stretches over a short thirteen week span of January, February and March.

 El Saltamontes’ package price includes: All licenses; Meet and greet at Balmaceda airport; Round-trip ground transportation; Accommodations (dbl occupancy); Meals; Daily guided fishing (2 anglers per guide); fishing permits/license; wine, beer, spirits and mixers.